balena-os/migrate/docs/WinConcept.md

 Depending on the type of Windows installation there are several different cases to look at that might require different strategies.
 We should probably try to prioritize certain common / likely configurations:

-* Windows Version - mainly pre Windows 8 and after.
+* Windows Version - mainly need to dstinguish between pre Windows 8 and after.
 Pre windows 8 will typically be legacy boot and will be missing several features.

 * Type of boot process: Legacy or EFI